The Industrial Deep Decarbonization Initiative

 Logo IDDI_color

-Decarbonizing the steel and cement industries will not only require new and more reliable technologies, companies will also need to transform whole production processes.
-Meanwhile governments worldwide will need to agree on a global 2050 vision for the decarbonization of the steel and cement industries with ambitious targets.
+Decarbonizing the steel, cement and concrete industries will not only require new and more reliable technologies, companies will also need to transform whole production processes.
+Governments worldwide need to agree on a global 2050 vision for the decarbonization of these industries with ambitious targets.

 Turning the tide

-In 2021, UNIDO and the Clean Energy Ministerial launched the Industrial Deep Decarbonization Initiative (IDDI), the largest and most diverse coalition of governments and private sector working to decarbonize heavy industries, starting with steel, cement and concrete.
-The IDDI aims to stimulate the demand for low carbon materials through green public procurement (GPP) by:
+In 2021, UNIDO and the Clean Energy Ministerial launched the Industrial Deep Decarbonisation Initiative (IDDI), the largest and most diverse coalition of governments, companies and organizations working to create an enabling environment for the deep decarbonization of industry, starting with steel, cement and concrete.
+IDDI aims to spur early demand for low and near-zero emission steel, cement and concrete through green public procurement by:

 If you make it, we will buy it

 While there is still a way to go before clearly defined ‘low carbon’ cement and steel is available at scale, green public procurement (GPP) commitments are essential in signaling to the market that: “if you make it we will buy it.”
-Within the next three years the IDDI expects to have encouraged a minimum of ten governments to make public procurement commitments for low carbon steel and cement.
+Within the next three years the IDDI expects to have encouraged a minimum of ten governments to make public procurement commitments for low and near-zero emission steel, cement and concrete.

 Technical working groups

-The IDDI has established three technical Working Groups (WGs), bringing together government, private sector, civil society, intergovernmental organizations, trade associations, and leading experts from academia and think tanks.
-These WGs are improving data and reporting protocols on embodied carbon, harmonizing standards for products and exchanging best practices on green procurement policies.
+The IDDI has three technical working groups which bring together government, private sector, civil society, intergovernmental organizations, trade associations, and leading experts from academia and think tanks.
+These working groups are improving data and reporting protocols on embodied carbon, harmonizing standards for products, and exchanging best practices on green procurement policies.

 Working group 1: